Retire in a Home that’s Right for You

 To learn more about reverse mortgages, please contact your local Fairway reverse mortgage planner.

-Copyright©2017 Fairway Independent Mortgage Corporation (“Fairway”) NMLS#2289.
-4801 S. Biltmore Lane, Madison, WI 53718, 1-877-699-0353.
+Copyright©2019 Fairway Independent Mortgage Corporation (“Fairway”) NMLS#2289.
+4750 S. Biltmore Lane, Madison, WI 53718, 1-866-912-4800.
 All rights reserved.
 Fairway is not affiliated with any government agencies.
 These materials are not from HUD or FHA and were not approved by HUD or a government agency.
 Reverse mortgage borrowers are required to obtain an eligibility certificate by receiving counseling sessions with a HUD-approved agency.
 Youngest borrower must be at least 62 years old.
 Your monthly reverse mortgage advances may affect your eligibility for some other programs.
 At the conclusion of the term of the reverse mortgage loan contract, some or all of the equity in the property that is the subject of the reverse mortgage no longer belongs to you and you may need to sell or transfer the property to repay the proceeds of the reverse mortgage with interest from your assets.
 We will charge an origination fee, a mortgage insurance premium, closing costs or servicing fees for the reverse mortgage, all or any of which we will add to the balance of the reverse mortgage loan.
 The balance of the reverse mortgage loan grows over time and interest will be charged on the outstanding loan balance.
-You retain title to the property that is the subject of the reverse mortgage until you sell or transfer the property and you are therefore responsible for paying property taxes, insurance, and maintenance.
-Failing to pay these amounts may cause the reverse mortgage loan to become due immediately.
+You retain title to the property that is the subject of the reverse mortgage until you sell or transfer the property and you are therefore responsible for paying property taxes, insurance, and maintenance and related taxes.
+Failing to pay these amounts may cause the reverse mortgage loan to become due immediately and may subject the property to a tax lien or other encumbrance or to possible foreclosure.
 Interest on reverse mortgage is not deductible to your income tax return until you repay all or part of the reverse mortgage loan.
 This is not an offer to enter into an agreement.
 Not all customers will qualify.
 Information, rates and programs are subject to change without notice.
 All products are subject to credit and property approval.
 Other restrictions and limitations may apply.